JosephineKianna25/SpatialExamProject/README.md

 ``$ git clone https://github.com/JosephineKianna25/SpatialExamProject.git``

 2. Open the script EDSI.R in RStudio and run it from top to bottom.
+Be aware this process takes between 10-15 minutes.

 You will need R installed with the required libraries.
 A list of necessary packages is included in the top of the script.